 Foula – Shetland Islands

 Foula, or ‘Bird Island’, is the most isolated inhabited island in Britain.
 This island is home to just 38 people with dramatic scenery, sea cliffs, ocean views, and the UK’s colony of great skuas for company.
+The perfet quiet holiday destinations.
 This island is as far from civilisation as you can get and may just be the perfect break from the everyday grind.
 Getting to Foula is no simple task, you’ll need to either take a flight from Tingwell Airport or plan a trip on the weekly ferry.

 The Black Mountains – Brecon Beacons